ENERGY-SAVING AND ENERGY-GENERATING SOLUTIONS THAT CHAMPION A MORE SUSTAINABLE FUTURE

 CONTINUALLY INNOVATING FOR A BETTER FUTURE

 Energy consumption is a core concern in the building sector and one that AGC is well positioned to address.
-Our continual pipeline of new products with improved environmental performance paves the way for sustainable construction while offering three key value propositions:
+Our continual pipeline of new products with improved environmental performance paves the way for sustainable construction while offering four key value propositions:

 To meet dynamic market demands, we are continually developing new energy-saving products.
 Such innovations include magnetron coatings for façade applications with low solar factor and excellent thermal insulation.